glyfo/glyclt/README.md

 ...

 ```
-Nota : is Mandatory setup command to build solanaX Container
+Nota : is Mandatory running setup command to build,compile and Install all software on solanaX Container.

 ## 2- Building solanaX Container